sabinpr/Investment-Club/README.md

-# 🏔️ Everest Equity - Backend
+# 🏔️ Investment-Club - Backend

 > A Django REST Framework API for managing investments, contributions, proposals, voting, and meetings for an investment club.